DOI-USGS/ISIS3/Public-Release-Process.md

 * Run ```conda build recipe/ -c usgs-astrogeology -c conda-forge --no-test```
   * The -c options are to give conda a channel priority.
 Without these, conda will always attempt to download from the default Anaconda channel first.
 (Unlike the environment.yml files, channel priority cannot be defined within the meta.yaml.)
   * Since we do not have testing set-up through conda, the “--no-test” flag must be set in order to avoid errors.
 (By default, conda looks for a run_test file and will throw an error if it can not be located.)

 ## Step 4: Test the Conda Build

+After the conda build completes, it should be tested by uploading it to your personal anaconda cloud account and conda installing it locally.

+* Use the command ```anaconda upload -u <conda-cloud-username> <path-to-the-.tar.bz2-file>``` to upload the conda build to your personal anaconda channel.

+* Follow the standard [installation instructions](https://github.com/USGS-Astrogeology/ISIS3#isis3-installation-with-conda) to install this package locally for testing, but at the installation step, instead of running `conda install -c usgs-astrogeology isis`, run `conda install -c <conda-cloud-username> isis`

+* Run an ISIS application, like `spiceinit -h` and insure that it runs without error.
+This is testing whether the conda environment set up during the install is complete enough to run ISIS.

 ## Step 5: Upload the Build to Anaconda Cloud